This information applies to England and Wales.

 There have been a few cases of batteries catching fire on charge.

-To reduce the risk, you should charge the battery:
+To reduce the risk, charge the battery:

 Ask your local NHS wheelchair service or private supplier for advice on charging your type of battery safely.